 While the 80s were a very colorful and innovative decade, music also became highly commercialized, and terribly bad music started to dominate the charts in the second half of the decade, a situation that got worse ever since.
 While almost 50% of the greatest songs of the Golden Age Of Popular Music had been written in the 1960s and quality only slightly diminished in the 1970s, some trends in the 70s and 80s already made it clear that the glory days were about to end.

 The mistakes made back then are the causes of today’s trouble.

 It should be noted that from the point of view of sales, the peak came only after the Golden Age Of Popular Music, and the final peak was only reached in the late 1990s.
 This is due to mostly two reasons:

 - People started to spend more and more money on music in the mid and late 1980s, mostly because of the success of the Compact Disc (CD).
 We should also note that a lot of people were replacing large parts of their vinyl and music cassette (MC) collections by the new disc format.

 - While singles still made up an important part of all sales in the mid 1970s, people started to focus much more on albums in the late 1980s, a trend that only peaked in the late 1990s and early 2000s.
-As you probably remember, selling albums is much more lucrative than selling singles for the industry.
+As you probably remember, selling albums is much more lucrative than selling singles.